 Even the hard core of the hard core supporters of Donald Tinyhands have to be asking where is the wall?
 Where is the replacement for Obamacare?
 Where are the new jobs in our shuttered factories?
 And, exactly when is America going to be great again?

-The takeaway lesson from what historians will one day refer to as “The Trump Tragedy”, is that elections do matter?
-Participatory democracy, but so is participatory politics.
+The takeaway lesson from what historians will one day refer to as “The Trump Tragedy”, is that elections do matter.

 Barely half of the Americans eligible to vote did so in the 2016 elections – and less than half of those who voted cast their ballot for Donald Trump.